CNCUMC/Custom-Map/README.md

 ### Loading the Built-in Template

 Custom Map includes a built-in template map.
-Enable **Start Game Use Map** in the mod settings, select the template, and start a new game.
+Enable **Start Game Use Map** in mod settings, select the template, then start a new game.

-### Using a Custom Map
+### Using Custom Maps

-1. Create a map folder under `Maps/YourMapName/` (see [Map Structure](#map-structure)).
+1. Create a map folder under `Maps/your-map-name/` (see [Map Structure](#map-structure)).
-2. Start the game.
-The map will appear in the dropdown under `Mod Settings → Custom Map → First Use Map`.
+2. Launch the game.
+Maps will appear in `Mod Settings → Custom Map → First Use Map` dropdown.
-3. Use `cm select YourMapName` in the console, or select it from the dropdown before starting.
+3. Type `cm select your-map-name` in console, or select from the dropdown before starting.

 ---